icaruszhu/foss/README.md

 ---
 title: Flashcard and Slipbox
-author: Chen Wei Zhu (BLS) a.k.a YALA
+author: Chen Wei Zhu (a.k.a.
+YALA)
 ---